 - Rebalance and research all your investment vehicles.
 Is it time to start becoming a Couch Potato investor?
 Good time to start.

 - Maybe add a fitness aspect to this, so that you are ready for your retirement.
-Maybe it’s time to review whether you should be using an RRSP for this, or maybe your TFSA?
+Maybe it’s time to review whether you should use an RRSP for this, or maybe your TFSA?

 - Are you being charitable enough?
-Lent would be a great time to start giving of yourself more, and it does not need to be monetary, you may have talents that community groups need.
+Lent would be a great time to start giving of your time and skills more, and it does not need to be monetary.
+You may have talents that community groups need.